techidaily/site-win11-tips/source/_posts/mastering-audio-cd-production-from-mp3-files-an-efficient-guide-to-using-imgburn-in-windows.md

  For the software side of things, we'll be using ImgBurn.
 ImgBurn is compatible with most popular audio file formats, like AAC, FLAC, WAV, PCM, WMA, OGG, APE, and of course, MP3\.
 More importantly, it's free.

- So, visit[ImgBurn's official site](https://www.imgburn.com/) .
+ So, visit [ImgBurn's official site](https://www.imgburn.com/) .
 Download the application and install it on your PC, then run it.

 ![ImgBurn Main Interface](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/imgburn-main-interface.jpg)